eliztmq/42Singapore/Push_Swap/Doc.md

 5. Determine what are the sub codes logic that need to be thought through --Calc Cost--
 a.
-MAIN: populate cost of outgoing stack numbers and find abs min cost
+MAIN: populate cost of outgoing stack numbers
 b. refresh indexes
 c. **output node where insertion will take place on top of, -compare number from outgoing stack with whole of receiving stack (insertion)-
-d. output list string, compare outgoing node in consideration vs receiving stack (to do 4f(v))
-e. count list items
+d.  condition function to calculate costs to be filled

 --basic--
 a.
 Basic operation for when stack = 3 numbers THEN ONTO push back